MicrosoftDocs/azure-dev-docs/articles/python/cloud-development-provisioning.md

 You can also use [Azure PowerShell](/powershell/) in place of the Azure CLI, although the Azure CLI's Linux-style commands are typically more familiar to Python developers.

 In place of the local CLI or PowerShell, you can use the Azure Cloud Shell directly via [https://shell.azure.com/](https://shell.azure.com/).
-However, because Cloud Shell isn't a local environment, it's more suitable for one-off operations than automation.
+The Cloud Shell is convenient because it's automatically authenticated with Azure once it opens and has the same capabilities you would through the Azure portal.
+However, because Cloud Shell isn't a local environment, it's more suitable for singular operations like you'd do through the portal rather than scripted automation.

 ## Azure REST API and Azure libraries